rrusls/random-walk/README.md

   - Background color
   - Edge behaviour
   - Pause / resume via keyboard controls
+### Good to Know
+When running, there is a chance there would be some problems with the version of pySDL3.
+Make sure you install a PySDL3 version which is compatible.
+Mine is 0.9.8b1.

+Also when running, interpretator can show messages like ```Warning: Version mismatch with binary: 'SDL3_net.dll' (expected: 3.0.0, got: none)```.
+It is safe to not care about this, program will start regardless.

 Would veery much appreciate any contributions to this repository.
-This code would be also avaliable on Github Gist.
+This code would be also avaliable on Github Gist. (https://gist.github.com/rrusls/6dfe00ea9d2988cafbc8eb4d44ab47b1)

 Thank you for reading.